open-ephys/onix-docs/source/Hardware Guide/Headstages/serialization.rst

 --------------------------------------------------------
 The `DS90UB933 <https://www.ti.com/product/DS90UB933-Q1>`_ is a 100 MHz
 parallel to coaxial serializer that is typically used for streaming camera data.
-ONIX headsrages use an intermediate FPGA to translate data from any number of heterogeneous data sources to the serializer input using the following simple protocol
+ONIX headstages use an intermediate FPGA to translate data from any number of heterogeneous data sources to the serializer input using the following simple protocol